sadhanaavasarala/learning-library/LabGuide200.md

 ![](images/100/step27.png)

-- You will now see the Deployed MySQL Microservice Aplication Running
+- You will now see the Deployed MySQL Microservice Application Running

 ![](images/200/step21.png)